marbocub/NasVolumeWatcher/README.md

 ### volumefind.py

-This tool find all exist files and directories on the targeted NAS volumes excluding directories in deny list, caliculate their hashes if needed and stores them into the database.
+This tool find all existed files and directories on the targeted NAS volumes excluding directories in the deny list, calculate their hashes if needed and stores them into the database.

     usage:
         volumefind.py [-v] [-nf]